 Emphysema is an extremely common condition among the elderly, and very few people take active steps to prevent this serious medical issue.
 While it might seem like an inconvenience, untreated emphysema can lead to many secondary complications, including pulmonary infections, chronic bronchitis, and respiratory failure.

 Seniors who want to remain healthy as they age can benefit in a variety of ways when they receive professional elderly care.
-Palm Beach, FL, Home Care Assistance is here to help your loved one accomplish daily tasks, prevent illness, and focus on living a healthier and more fulfilling life.
+Palm Beach Home Care Assistance is here to help your loved one accomplish daily tasks, prevent illness, and focus on living a healthier and more fulfilling life.

 Here are a few simple ways seniors can reduce their risk of emphysema.